 The United Nation's Sustainable Development goals were formulated and adopted by signatories as part of the 2030 Agenda for Sustainable Development, with the official implementation date being 1 January 2016.
 The Sustainable Development Goals seek to find a balance between economic, social and environmental factors.
 Among the 17 goals set out in the document is the need to 'take urgent action to combat climate change and its impacts'.
 The 17 goals set out in the Sustainable Development Goals are linked to targets and indicators which are used as a measure of progress made in achieving the goals.
 There are several areas which provide Mopani with the opportunity to align itself with the Sustainable Development Goals, such as building the resilience of the poor against climate-related extreme weather, developing community-based early warning systems and implementing policies which will mitigate and adapt communities to climate change.

 The recently released Disaster Management Amendment Act (Act 16 of 2015) also requires the development of early warning systems and adaptation and mitigation planning in respect of climate change.
 Per the Act, the development of such plans is now required at all three spheres of government and includes the need for plans to include ecosystem and community-based adaptation plans.
 The Disaster Management Amendment Act can thus provide a means through which some of the Sustainable Development Goals can be achieved.

 Africa has been identified as particularly vulnerable to climate change.
-In early 2012 and 2013, parts of Mopani saw excessive rainfall as a result of Sub-tropical Depression Dando (2012) and a low pressure system (2013).
+In early 2012 and 2013, parts of Mopani saw excessive rainfall as a result of Sub-Tropical Depression Dando (2012) and a low pressure system (2013).
 The flooding resulted in extensive infrastructure damage.
-Just two years later, Mopani was caught in a crippling drought which saw water supplies, including underground water resources, drying up.
 It is these types of extreme weather events and rapid swings in weather which are expected to continue to occur as Earth's climate undergoes a shift.
 There is a dire need to develop and implement adaptation and mitigation plans, with special focus on impoverished communities and critical infrastructure.